-The birth of a hero who became a villain
+A South African hero who became a villain

-A pariah is born.
-When the intense figure of Hansie Cronje led South Africa during the late nineties, it seemed there were few more virtuous men in cricket, making it all the more shocking when he was exposed as a charlatan, central to the plague of match-fixing.
+When the intense figure of Hansie Cronje, born today, led South Africa during the late nineties, it seemed there were few more virtuous men in cricket, making it all the more shocking when he was exposed as a charlatan, central to the plague of match-fixing.
 Accusations had been rife for many years but it was on April 7, 2000 - when a Delhi detective stumbled across a conversation between Cronje and businessman Sanjay Chawla - that Pandora's box was well and truly opened.
 Cronje's misdemeanours, some proven, some not, are too depressing to list here, but we do know that his instigation of a controversial double forfeiture with Nasser Hussain at Centurion Park in 1999-2000, the first in Test history, was motivated by avarice, and that his actions left an indelible stain on the game that made him.
 Cronje died in a plane crash in June 2002.

 In gloom so Stygian that Dickie Bird would have been reaching for a handy flashlight, Courtney Browne and Ian Bradshaw guided West Indies from the depths of 147 for 8, to 218 and victory over England in the final of the ICC Champions Trophy.
 They refused to take the offer for light, and saw off Steve Harmison in the darkness to pull off an incredible win.
 England had posted a competitive total on the back of a Marcus Trescothick hundred, and were in the box seat after Andrew Strauss snaffled the catch of the tournament at second slip to dismiss Ramnaresh Sarwan.
 And when Brian Lara and Shivnarine Chanderpaul were out, the writing was on the wall - or so it seemed, but West Indies summoned reserves of determination that had been clearly lacking in the 0-3 and 0-4 Test series defeats to England and turned the game around.
 Lara dedicated the victory to the people back home, where hurricanes Ivan and Jeanne had wreaked devastation earlier in the month.

-With his thick beard and variety of colourful patkas Bishan Bedi, who was born today, was one of the most distinctive figures ever to grace Test cricket.
+With his thick beard and variety of colourful patkas, Bishan Bedi, who was born today, was one of the most distinctive figures ever to grace Test cricket.
 He was also a master of the art of slow left-arm bowling.
-At his peak Bedi's control and variation of curve, flight, spin and pace were exemplary.
+At his peak, Bedi's control and variation of curve, flight, spin and pace were exemplary.
 Captain of India in 22 Tests, he was one of cricket's most popular figures, but he was not afraid of confrontation and declared both Indian innings closed prematurely as a protest against intimidatory bowling on a Sabina Park death trap in 1975-76.
 In all, Bedi took 266 Test wickets, including 14 five-wicket hauls, before bowing out at The Oval in 1979.